Teejay128/agentbase-chat/tutorial/tutorial.md

 ![Agentbase simplication diagram](./agentbase-simplicity.png)

-In this tutorial, we will create an application that allows users to interact with an agent with Next.js and the Agentbase platform.
+In this tutorial, we will create an application that allows users to interact with an agent using Next.js and the Agentbase platform.
 The application will feature persistent conversation history, handle real-time message events, and allow for dynamic agent configuration.

 > Prequisites: Familiarity with Typescript and the Next.js App Router is expected.
 The user interface will be built using components from the [Shadcn](https://ui.shadcn.com/) and [Prompt Kit](https://www.prompt-kit.com/) libraries to focus solely on the Agentbase implementation.

 ### Executing an Initial API Request

-Interacting with the Agents API provided by Agentbase requires an admin token.
+To interact with the Agents API provided by Agentbase, you will need an API key.

-1. Navigate the [Agentbase website](https://agentbase.sh) and sign up.
+1. Navigate to the [Agentbase website](https://agentbase.sh) and click on `Sign up`.
-2. Generate a new Admin Token and copy the generated string.
+2. Generate a new API key and keep the generated string somewhere safe.
-3. Top off credits and select a method of interacting with the API.
+3. Top off credits and select your preferred method of interacting with the API (we will use the Typescript-sdk in this tutorial).

 ![API key creation and Agentbase setup](/agentbase-overview.png)

-> Registering with work email grants free credits.
+> Register with a work email to get free credits.

-With the admin token, send a request to the agent using a simple `cURL` command.
-This shows how directly accessible the API is, even without writing an application code.
+With the generated API key, we can send a request to the agent using a simple command.
+This goes to show how directly accessible the Agents API is; requests can still be made without writing any code.

 ```bash
 curl --request POST \